The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 ## Tools

 Finally, we can put together PPS models for each of the three Tool GCDs.
-Since these GCDs replace a Heated Combo in single target, we can subtract the average potency of a combo GCD calculated above to determine the effective potency of each action:
+Since these GCDs replace a Heated Combo in single target, we can subtract the average potency of a combo GCD calculated above to determine the effective potency of each action (in the average case):

 | Action     | Direct Potency | Battery | Replacement | Total |
 |------------|----------------|---------|-------------|-------|